-This circuit allows single coil switch machines to be controlled using a NO push button switches.
+This circuit allows single coil switch machines to be controlled using a Normally Open push button switches.

 The circuit uses a resistor limited, dual, or split, capacitor discharge switch machine power supply.
 Current blocking supplies will also work.
 The capacitor section can drive any number of switch machines.

 The only limitation for this circuit is the charging rate of the capacitors.
 For 100 ohm resistors and 2,200uF capacitors; the capacitors will charge to 90% of the supply voltage in about 1/2 of a second.